 The Red River Parish Health unit is located in the Administration Building on Red Oak Road beside the courthouse.

 Look at the picture of State Troopers honored recently by Channel 6 in Shreveport.
-Second from left is Coushatta’s Melvin Massey.
-He was honored at a recent banquet.
+Red River had two troopers honored.
+On the far right is Brent Hardy.
+He is standing next to another Red River son, Melvin Massey.
+Hardy and Massey were honored at a recent banquet.
 More from the Troop G Facebook page.

 Troop G Troopers assigned to a special unit called Mobile Field Force were recognized for their outstanding service at the 2018 Salute the Badge banquet sponsored by KTAL NBC 6.
 It was a wonderful evening for the Troopers and their families.
 It was a great honor given to those that serve the great citizens of Louisiana.